IO42630/about-java/src/1z0-815/Chapter-08.md

 * may have different access modifiers,
     * overloading rules do apply
 * `var` type can not be used in parameters
-* if a user-defined constructor is present, the default constructor is not defined in the background
+* if a user-declared constructor is present, the default constructor is not declared in the background
     * thus calling the default constructor -> C-Error.
     * having a private constructor effectively disables the instantiation of the class from outside.
 * `this()` and `super()` must be the first statement in the constructor